davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ## Automating Processes

 Suppose you have a business process in place.
-It's entirely manual, labor-intensive, and involves person-to-person handoffs between at least three different stakeholders.
-How do you approach automating that process?
+It's entirely manual, labor-intensive, and involves person-to-person handoffs between at least four different stakeholders.
+How do you approach building a system that automates that process?

 Throughout this essay, I'll refer to an example software release process.
 This example draws on real processes I've worked on and automated in the past, but I'll emphasize that I've constructed the example as an illustration and it does not represent actual process at any company.